Hadronic Resonance Gas Model and Multiplicity Dependence in p-p, p-Pb, Pb-Pb collisions: Strangeness Enhancement: Introduction

 \section{Introduction}

-The purpose of this talk is to review recent theoretical~\cite{Cleymans:2020fsc} work on the multiplicity dependence of yields of strange hadrons at LHC energies as measured by the ALICE collaboration~\cite{ALICE:2017jyt}.
-The motivation for focussing on the multiplicity dependence is that one gains new insights into the validity of the hadron resonance gas model (HRG), often also referrred to as thermal model.

-The use of the HRG has been very successful in the analysis of hadronic yields, see e.g.~\cite{Andronic:2017pug,Andronic:2018qqt}.
-The identifying feature of the HRG is that all known hadronic resonances listed in the review of particle physics~\cite{Tanabashi:2018oca} are assumed to be in thermal and chemical equilibrium.
-This assumption drastically reduces the number of free parameters as this stage is determined by just a few thermodynamic variables namely, the chemical freeze-out temperature $T_{ch}$, the various chemical potentials $\mu$ determined by the conserved quantum numbers and by the volume $V$ of the system.
-It has been shown that this description is also the correct one~\cite{Cleymans:1999st,Broniowski:2001we,Akkelin:2001wv} for a scaling expansion~\cite{Bjorken:1982qr}.
-After integration over $p_T$ these authors have shown that:

-where $N^0_i$ ($N_j^0$)is the particle yield of hadron $i$ ($j$) as calculated in a fireball at rest, while $dN_i/dy$ is the yield of hadron $i$ on the rapidity plateau.
-Hence, in the Bjorken model with longitudinal scaling and radial expansion the effects of hydrodynamic flow cancel out in ratios.
+The thermal description of hadronic yields measured in nucleus-nucleus collisions by using the hadron resonance gas model (HRG) has been already very successful, see e.g.~\cite{Andronic:2017pug,Andronic:2018qqt}.
+The identifying feature of the HRG is that all stable hadrons and known hadronic resonances listed in the review of particle physics~\cite{Tanabashi:2018oca} are assumed to be in thermal and chemical equilibrium.
+This assumption drastically reduces the number of free parameters, as this stage is determined by just the chemical freeze-out temperature $T$, the various chemical potentials $\vec{\mu}$ determined by the conserved quantum numbers, and by the volume $V$ of the system.
+It has been shown that this description is valid not only for a static, but also for an expanding fireball ~\cite{Cleymans:1999st,Broniowski:2001we,Akkelin:2001wv} that follows Bjorken's scaling expansion~\cite{Bjorken:1982qr}.
+For an expanding system, and after integration over transverse momenta of produced hadrons, the effects of hydrodynamic flow cancel out in yields ratios, resulting in the same values as calculated in a fireball at rest.
+Furthermore, the HRG was also shown to provide a parameter free description of the equation of state and some fluctuation observable calculated in lattice QCD (LQCD) in the hadronic phase\cite{karsch,Goswami:2020yez}.
+The above provides strong evidence that HRG statistical operator is a very good approximation of the QCD partition function, and that particle yields produced in heavy-ion collisions are consistent with the expectation of first-principles based LQCD calculations.